Madikeri, Coorg

 Nearest Airports to Nishani Motte

 Mangalore International Airport (IXE) – Mangalore Airport (nearest to Nishani Motte, 150 km away) has a good connection to other cities in India, like Bangalore, Mumbai, Delhi, and Chennai.
-The cab, bus, or drive to Nishani Motte from Mangalore may be available.
+A cab, bus, or drive to Nishani Motte from Mangalore may be available.
 Kannur International Airport (CNN) –Another convenient access for South Indian travellers, it is located about 120 km away in Kerala.
 The airport is well-linked by both domestic and international flights.
 Kempegowda International Airport, Bangalore (BLR) –The Bangalore International Airport is about 300 km away and one of the busiest in India serving international and domestic travellers alike.
 International travellers can opt for various road transport modes such as cabs or buses or even drive down to Coorg and then Nishani Motte.

 Nearest Railway Station to Nishani Motte